Campaign Materials from this last weekend’s GOP Dinners. The impossible to read Taffy Howard Flyer

 Hot off the press, or at least, hot of the press last weekend, my correspondents were picking me up campaign material since I was in Washington DC.
 First and foremost, I have the Taffy Howard flyer.
-Which starts off ok, but then loses people quickly because no one under 45 can read the small type:
+Which starts off ok, but then loses people quickly because no one over 45 can read the small type:

 Now, I’m looking at this on a HUGE 27 inch backlit monitor, while wearing prescription office glasses, reading a high resolution scan.
 And I still have to squint while trying to read this: